How to Activate eSIM on iPhone: Full Tutorial about eSIM

 By following these steps, you will successfully remove the selected eSIM from your iPhone.
 If you plan to transfer your eSIM to another device, make sure you set up the eSIM on the new device before removing it from the current iPhone.
 Remember, erasing your eSIM means you will need to contact your carrier to get a new one if needed.

-How to Transfer eSIM from one iPhone to Another
+How to Transfer eSIM from one iPhone to Another?

-Source from Fonetool
+Transfer on your other iPhone | Source from Fonetool

 - Prepare Both iPhones: Turn on both iPhones and connect them to the same Wi-Fi network.